Adaptive Experimental Design Using Shrinkage Estimators: Introduction

 The remainder of this paper proceeds as follows.
 Section \ref{sec:litreview} reviews the relevant literature on Neyman allocation and adaptive designs.
-Section \ref{sec:theory} introduces three candidate shrinkage estimators and explains how their risk can be estimated via an adaptation of Stein's Unbiased Risk Estimate \citep{stein1981estimation}.
+Section \ref{sec:theory} introduces three candidate shrinkage estimators and explains how their risk can be estimated using an adaptation of Stein's Unbiased Risk Estimate \citep{stein1981estimation}.
 Section \ref{sec:oracle} considers oracle designs in the case where the potential outcome means and variances are known for each treatment arm.
 We begin by solving for the Neyman allocation, and then consider the risk-minimizing allocations for each of the candidate shrinkers.
 Section \ref{sec:adaptivity} introduces our greedy adaptivity scheme, demonstrating how shrinker risk can be efficiently computed via numerical integration.
 Subsequent simulations evince the benefits of adaptivity in practice.
+Section \ref{sec:cis} discusses the construction of confidence intervals at the end of the adaptive trial.
 Section \ref{sec:conclusion} concludes.